Mithra Jin: Debut with Epik High

 In 2003, Epik High signed with the newly-founded Woollim Entertainment and released their debut album Map of the Human Soul, with J-Win and CB Mass members Gaeko and Choiza serving as co-producers or composers on the majority of the tracks.
 In 2010 Mithra Jin was among the featured artists in "Ambassador Slang", one of the tracks from the debut solo album of Rakaa.
 He co-composed "She's Back", one of the promoted singles from the debut release of Woollim labelmates Infinite.

 While Epik High was officially on hiatus due to his and DJ Tukutz's enlistments, Tablo signed with YG Entertainment, sparking rumors of disbandment; it was clarified that Tablo had actually done so with the support of both members.
 Plans for Epik High's upcoming comeback had begun before Mithra Jin's discharge and they began recording days after he was officially discharged in May 2012.

 On 25 July 2012, YG Entertainment officially announced that Epik High be making a comeback after a three-year hiatus and that Mithra Jin and DJ Tukutz would be joining Tablo in signing exclusive contracts with the label.
 Their comeback album 99 was released on 23 October 2012.

 In 2018, Epik High left YG Entertainment after their contract ended.
 The trio founded their own independent agency, Ours Co, and manage the group and individual activities themselves.

 Personal life

+Military service

 On 3 August 2010, Mithra Jin enlisted for mandatory military service in Chuncheon.
 After serving in various roles, his final posting was at the Defense Media Agency (DEMA).
 He was discharged by the Ministry of National Defense in Yongsan District, Seoul on 14 May 2012.

+Marriage and family

 On 22 December 2014, Mithra Jin publicly revealed his relationship with actress Kwon Da-hyun when they attended the VIP screening of How to Steal a Dog, which starred his bandmate Tablo's wife Kang Hye-jung.
 They married in a private wedding ceremony on 2 October 2015.
 They have a son (born June 2021).